harshalpatil2012/DevUtils/Misc/fb.md

 - Implemented automation and quality assurance practices, improving overall code quality and team efficiency.

 ## Areas for Future Growth
-- Continue to seek opportunities to innovate and think big, potentially exploring new technologies or methodologies that could benefit Mastercard's fraud detection capabilities and overall system performance.
+- Continue to seek opportunities to innovate and think big, potentially exploring new technologies or methodologies that could benefit MA's fraud detection capabilities and overall system performance.
 - Further develop skills in cross-functional collaboration and communication to drive even greater impact across teams and geographies, particularly in aligning technical solutions with business strategies.
 - Seek out additional leadership development opportunities to enhance ability to mentor and grow team members, with the goal of building a high-performing, innovative engineering culture.
 - Focus on further improving the release cycle and exploring additional automation opportunities to increase team productivity and software quality.

-This self-review demonstrates my commitment to Mastercard's values of creating value, growing together, and moving fast.
+This self-review demonstrates my commitment to MA's values of creating value, growing together, and moving fast.
 I have consistently worked to deliver high-quality, scalable solutions that address critical business needs while also fostering a collaborative and growth-oriented team environment.
-Moving forward, I am excited to continue contributing to Mastercard's success and further developing my skills as a technical leader.
+Moving forward, I am excited to continue contributing to MA's success and further developing my skills as a technical leader.

+# Lead Software Engineer Self-Review - Final Version

+[Previous sections remain unchanged]

+## Results for Individual Objectives

+1. Objective: Improve System Performance and Scalability
+   - Result: Exceeded expectations
+   - Key Achievements:
+     - Reduced merchant fullfeed processing time by 75-80% (from 9-10 hours to 2 hours)
+     - Improved API performance by 60% through query optimization and N+1 query problem resolution
+     - Implemented Gzip improvement, leading to a 40% improvement in execution time for API calls

+2. Objective: Enhance Release Cycle and Delivery Efficiency
+   - Result: Exceeded expectations
+   - Key Achievements:
+     - Reduced feature release cycle by 35-43% (from 70 days to 40-45 days)
+     - Successfully delivered two releases for provider and consumer API
+     - Supported one DS core release and multiple adhoc CRQ patch releases

+3. Objective: Improve Code Quality and Testing Practices
+   - Result: Met expectations
+   - Key Achievements:
+     - Implemented local jacoco and sonarqube integration for quality checks
+     - Conducted knowledge sharing sessions on sonarqube, plantuml, and diffblue to increase and automate unit testing
+     - Performed exploratory testing to ensure optimal product quality

+4. Objective: Provide Technical Leadership and Mentorship
+   - Result: Exceeded expectations
+   - Key Achievements:
+     - Took on tech lead role for two teams, effectively managing increased responsibilities
+     - Mentored junior engineers, providing guidance in code debugging and development practices
+     - Conducted multiple knowledge sharing sessions, contributing to overall team skill enhancement

+5. Objective: Enhance Fraud Detection Capabilities
+   - Result: Met expectations
+   - Key Achievements:
+     - Introduced new business features to improve fraud detection for card testing attacks
+     - Increased resilience for preq service, enhancing overall system stability
+     - Collaborated with cross-functional teams to refine requirements and prepare HLDs and LLDs for fraud detection improvements

+6. Objective: Resolve Critical Production Issues
+   - Result: Exceeded expectations
+   - Key Achievements:
+     - Resolved over 10 production issues, including critical billing problems that posed reputation risks
+     - Provided rapid response and support for multiple TRTs (Technical Resolution Teams) for production support
+     - Demonstrated ability to work under pressure and deliver results in time-sensitive situations

+Overall Performance Summary:
+Throughout the review period, I consistently met or exceeded the set objectives.
+My focus on system performance, delivery efficiency, and technical leadership has resulted in significant improvements across multiple areas.
+The ability to balance strategic improvements with critical issue resolution demonstrates my commitment to both long-term goals and immediate business needs.
+Moving forward, I aim to build on these achievements, further enhancing our systems' capabilities and continuing to foster a high-performing, innovative engineering culture.

+[Subsequent sections (Key Achievements Summary and Areas for Future Growth) remain unchanged]